Nicolo Schiro

 Nicolo "Cola" Schiro (born Nicolò Schirò; (Note: His first name is also sometimes written as Nicola.) /it/; September 2, 1872April 29, 1957) was an early Sicilian-born New York City mobster who, in 1912, became the boss of what later become known as the Bonanno crime family.

 Schiro's leadership of the mafia clan would see it orchestrate the "Good Killers" murders, control gambling and protection rackets in Brooklyn, engage in bootlegging during Prohibition, and print counterfeit money.

 A conflict with rival mafia boss Joe Masseria would force Schiro out as boss, after which he returned to Sicily.

 Early life

 Nicolò Schirò was born on September 2, 1872, in the town of Roccamena, in the Province of Palermo, Sicily to Matteo Schirò and his wife, Maria Antonia Rizzuto.
 His father's family came from the Arbëreshë community of Contessa Entellina.
 Although born in Roccamena, Schiro grew up in his mother's hometown of Camporeale.

-Schiro immigrated to the United States in 1897.
-By May 1902, he was living in the Williamsburg section of Brooklyn, following a return trip to Sicily.
+Schiro immigrated to the United States in 1902, settling in the Williamsburg section of Brooklyn.

 In April 1905, Schiro was arrested for operating a butcher shop on a Sunday contrary to New York's Blue laws.
 He would later become a yeast salesman and broker.